Does a Pre-Approval Hurt Credit?

 Summary: A mortgage pre-approval credit check is considered a hard inquiry since it is used to apply for a new line of credit—a housing loan.
 Given the benefits of a mortgage pre-approval, the slight dip in credit score is worth it, especially in this competitive market.
 Home offers made with a pre-approval are more valued than offers made with any other qualifications.

 A pre-approval is an estimate of the loan amount, type, and terms a potential borrower can qualify for to buy a house.
 Getting a pre-approval before searching for a new home is ideal in this competitive housing market.
 Mortgage lenders will pull a buyer’s credit report and evaluate it to issue a pre-approval.
 This credit pull is noted as a hard inquiry since it is associated with applying for a new line of credit.

-The effect of this hard inquiry dependents on the buyer’s credit history.
+The effect of this hard inquiry depends on the buyer’s overall credit history.
 The impact will be minimal if there is a lengthy credit history.
 If the buyer has a short credit history, the dip may be more influential.
+The normal anticipated drop is 3 – 8 points and normally recovers within 30 days or less.
 The hard inquiry will only stay on the buyer’s credit report for two years then disappear.

 Given the benefits of a pre-approval, the slight dip in credit score is worth it, especially in this competitive market.
 For homebuyers on the fence, your home offer is sounder with a pre-approval than with any other qualification.

 Sellers, realtors, and mortgage lenders are more confident of a buyer having the means and ability to purchase a home with a pre-approval than a pre-qualification.
 Pre-approvals help organize the home search and make it more efficient by allowing buyers to focus on homes they qualify for.
 A pre-approval is a great way to set yourself apart and get a leg up in this competitive housing market.